xl4kj/doc-ci-cd-workflow-playground/docs/en/credential-data-model.rst

       - :rfc:`9053`

 .. note::
   Only the signature algorithm MUST be present in the protected header, other elements SHOULD not be present in the protected header.

 The **unprotected header** MUST contain the following parameters, unless otherwise specified:

 .. list-table::
+    :class: longtable
     :widths: 20 60 20
     :header-rows: 1